-Bidders shall state the time required to complete the Contract from time of open call award.
-The bidder shall, within seven (7) days after the Contract is award submit a preliminary construction schedule indicating as closely as possible the starting an completion dates for the major sections of the Work.
+6.5.1 Bidders shall state the time required to complete the Contract from time of open call award.
+The bidder shall, within seven (7) days after the Contract is award submit a preliminary construction schedule indicating as closely as possible the starting and completion date for the major sections of the Work.